-- Hand wash in Warm, soapy water; compact for easy storage; 2-year manufacturer’s warranty;...
+- Hand wash in warm, soapy water; compact for easy storage; 2-year manufacturer’s warranty;...

 This manual pasta extruder requires no electricity.
 Instead, you turn the crank by hand and your pasta shapes come out the other end!
-It does take a bit more work than the KitchenAid pasta extruder we just talked about, but it certainly has the advantage in terms of simplicity and durability.
+It does take a bit more work than the KitchenAid one we just talked about, but it certainly has the advantage in terms of simplicity and durability.